Futurism (literature): Futurism in the theatre

 However, the most important aspect of the work was the discrediting of the great works of theatre.
 These new theatrical ideal of the Futurists helped to establish a new genre of theatre: the synthetic play.

 Synthetic play

 This type of play took the idea of compression to an extreme, where "a brief performance in which entire acts were reduced to a few sentences, and scenes to a handful of words.
 No sentiments, no psychological development, no atmosphere, no suggestiveness.
 Common sense was banished, or rather, replaced by nonsense".
 There did exist some plays similar to this before the Futurists, but they did not conform to the Futurist agenda.
 The creator of the first modern synthetic play is thought to be Verlaine, with his aptly titled work Excessive Haste.

+Futurism in Art Work

+It took some time during the development of the movement to take shape in all the areas the futurists wanted to explore in order to visually represent their message especially in two-dimensional paintings.
+Their hybrid-style of human and machine or showing a forward motion was common due to their worship of the modern machine and technology.
+One of the most popular representations of this is in the piece "Dynamism of the dog by Giacomo Balla.
+This piece shows a dog being walked on a lease and rather than the typical four-legged representation the dog has multiple feet in a swishing type motion to suggest movement.
+This piece along with the others that followed was referred to as "Dynamism": "No single object is separate from its background or another object."